 If you have a questions about or problems with your Ace service, this is the first place to check.
 If you have an issue that is not solved by any of the pages on this website, then please contact us.

 We do our very best to try to resolve your issues in all cases.
-Please note, however, that some issues that go beyond standard technical support and enter technician work may enter a service fee of $38.50.
+Please note, however, that some issues that go beyond standard technical support and technician work may require a service fee.
 Please see below for further details on what is covered.